 - 1. Raise the cargo box; then remove any dust and debris from around the filter housing. - 2.
-Unsnap the four spring-clip fasteners and remove the
+Unsnap the four spring-clip fasteners and remove the cover.

-Fill a wash pan larger than the element with a non-flammable cleaning solvent; then dip the element in the solvent and wash it.
+3. Fill a wash pan larger than the element with a non-flammable cleaning solvent; then dip the element in available from Arctic Cat.

-■NOTE: Foam Filter Cleaner and Foam Filter Oil are available from Arctic Cat.
+■NOTE: Foam Filter Cleaner and Foam Filter Oil are